delphinedara/calculator/README.md

 # calculator

-Fully working calculator using JavaScript.
+Basic calculator using JavaScript HTML, and CSS.